• Facebook

 « Back to Glossary Index

-Magnesium Sulfate is a small colorless salt crystal compound that contains magnesium, sulfur, and oxygen, also known as Epsom salt, with the formula MgSO4.
-It is highly soluble in water, and has various uses, from the treatment of seizures to beer brewing and relaxation baths.
+Magnesium Sulfate, AKA Epsom salt, is a small colorless salt crystal compound with the formula MgSO4, that contains magnesium, sulfur, and oxygen.
+It is highly soluble in water, and has various applications, from the treatment of seizures to beer brewing and relaxation baths.
 In the medicine world, it is included in the WHO Model List of Essential Medicines and is considered as one of the most important medications needed in a basic health system.

 In traditional agriculture, MgSO4 is used to correct a deficiency in one or both these elements.
 As a fertilizer, it is most commonly applied to potted plants, or to magnesium-hungry crops, such as potatoes, roses, tomatoes, lemon trees, carrots, and peppers.